-Maureen Haughey, wife of Charles Haughey, dies aged 91
+Maureen Haughey, wife of the late former taoiseach Charles Haughey, has died aged 91.

 Mrs Haughey was a daughter of former taoiseach Seán Lemass and mother of Dublin Bay North TD Seán Haughey.